How to Invest When You’re Afraid of Losing Money

 Being afraid of losing money doesn’t mean you’re bad at investing.
 It means you understand risk.

-Markets are volatile.
+Markets move quickly.
 Headlines are loud.
-Prices move faster than emotions can keep up.
-In times like these, fear isn’t irrational — it’s a natural response to uncertainty.
+Prices change faster than emotions can keep up.
+In that environment, fear isn’t irrational — it’s a natural response to uncertainty.

 SPI principle: You don’t need confidence to invest well.
 You need structure.